 Considering that our individual-tracer clustering fits provide an accurate recovery of the fiducial cosmological parameters, we note the biases observed in the combined BGS+LRG fits and proceed with the analysis.
 Given the limitations of the current lightcone mocks, we leave further testing for the DR2 work on the new generation of more realistic mocks.
 We next validate the DESI combinations with the remaining two weak lensing surveys, KiDS and HSC.
 We show the comparison of the combined cosmological constraints for all three surveys in Figure \ref{fig:abacus_all3x2pt} and find them to be highly consistent with each other.

 We test the effect of several further analysis options for fitting the clustering multipoles, and find no significant changes to the resulting posteriors.
 First, we test the effect of including the hexadecapole in the set of clustering statistics, and confirm that the addition of this multipole does not significantly improve the constraints, as also shown in the {\sc Abacus} galaxy clustering two-point correlation function fitting study by \cite{ramirez2025}.
-We furthermore test that removing the first two separation bins, such that the minimum scale fitted is either 26 $h^{-1}\rm{Mpc}$ or 30 $h^{-1}\rm{Mpc}$, results in looser constraints with no significant improvement in biases, confirming that we do not suffer from significant modelling failures related to small-scale physics.
-We also test varying the tidal parameters $\gamma_{2}$ and $\gamma_{21}$ freely, instead of fixing them to the coevolution relations, and find that this results in a slight increase in biases in the amplitude parameters $\ln(10^{10}A_{\rm{s}})$ and $\sigma_{12}$, potentially related to additional projection effects associated with additional varying parameters.
+We furthermore test that removing the first three separation bins, such that the minimum scale fitted is either 37 $h^{-1}\rm{Mpc}$, 32 $h^{-1}\rm{Mpc}$, or 27 $h^{-1}\rm{Mpc}$ results in looser constraints with no significant improvement in biases, confirming that we do not suffer from significant modeling failures related to small-scale physics but these data points instead help in reducing projection effects.
+We also test varying the tidal parameters $\gamma_{2}$ and $\gamma_{21}$ freely, instead of fixing them to the coevolution relations, and find that this similarly results in a slight increase in biases in the amplitude parameters $\ln(10^{10}A_{\rm{s}})$ and $\sigma_{12}$.
+These tests are further presented in Appendix \ref{sec:validation_extra}.